Kiva (organization): Kiva Labs

 Google awarded a $3 million Global Impact Award to Kiva in 2013 to fund the Kiva Labs project, which looks for ways to increase the flexibility and impact of microfinance.
 Labs initiatives include lowering interest rates, providing more flexible repayment terms that accommodate issues like seasonal profits in farming, and offering longer-term loans for investments like education.
 Labs also focuses on providing access to clean energy technology and using mobile technology in ways that will bridge the knowledge gap.
 At the time of the lab's launch, Kiva lenders had crowdfunded "132,000 agricultural loans; 4,600 green loans, and 670 mobile tech loans."

 Kiva City

 Kiva City provides local business owners and entrepreneurs in U.S. cities with the opportunity to crowdsource loans.
 It was launched by Kiva and former US President Bill Clinton at the Clinton Global Initiative America conference in Chicago in 2011.
 Kiva City locations include: Detroit, New Orleans, Los Angeles, Washington D.C., Newark, Richmond, Little Rock, Pittsburgh, Philadelphia, Milwaukee, Louisville, San Francisco, New York City, and Oakland.

 In less than a year, the Kiva City programs in Richmond, Virginia, helped fund more than $100,000 in loans to local businesses.

-In the United States, Kiva operates Kiva U.S., which facilitates access to 0% interest microloans for small businesses, often supported through local community endorsements via Trustees and Hubs.